 - Dr. Greenspan has written about how important it is to have four or more playdates each week with peers of similar developmental age or older once our children are interactive and having a continuous back-and-forth flow at the third and fourth functional emotional developmental capacities.

 - These experiences will help our children develop their communication skills and generalize them.
 We, the caregivers, need to facilitate the interactions at first and we want to foster non-verbal communication and emotional signalling that is a precursor to social-emotional development.

-It is rare to see children with a full comprehensive developmental program in place, but we can all aim to provide our children with the best that we can from this ideal model.
+It is rare to see children with a full comprehensive developmental program in place, but we can all aim to provide our children with the best that we can from the DIR model.
 Certainly the public funding for such an approach lags behind greatly.
 Ideally, we would have clinics that provide all of the essential services under one roof.

 Although many clinics with comprehensive services do exist, they are typically behavioural in nature and rarely take a developmental approach.
 There are some good DIR/Floortime clinics though.
 See our links to them under our Services link.

-A DIR/Floortime program is a comprehensive developmental approach that aims to build healthy foundations for children to develop their potential to relate, think, and communicate rather than focusing on surface behaviours.
-These healthy foundations are fostered through a variety of programs and therapies that are all provided with common individualized goals for the child and family, and using the DIR approach, taking into account the ‘D‘, the ‘I‘ and the ‘R‘.
+A DIR/Floortime program is a comprehensive developmental approach that aims to build essential foundations for children to relate, think, and communicate rather than focusing on surface behaviours.
+These foundations are fostered through a variety of programs and therapies that are all provided with common individualized goals for the child and family, and using the DIR approach, taking into account the ‘D‘, the ‘I‘ and the ‘R‘.

 Until next time…here’s to affecting autism through playful interactions!